Diving in Myanmar

 You can continue your dive now, by keeping the reef on your right hand side, since this is the prettier part of the slope at this island.
-Don't forget to accumulate your submerged times in and out of the lagoon and stick to your dive profile, on this fascinating Myanmar dive site.
+Don't forget to accumulate your submerged times in and out of the lagoon and stick to your plan on this fascinating Myanmar dive site.

 High Rock - High Rock lies some 500 metres to the south of Quion Island, just 25 km from Kawthaung.
 It is a small islet with a single tree, and has a wall on its north and east sides, and a rocky reef on its south and west.
 This is usually the first dive in the waters of the Mergui Archipelago on a Burma liveaboard safari, as most of the islands south of here are closed to diving boats.

 The sheer volume of fish life at High Rock hits you as soon as you descend.
 Blue line snapper form huge schools that obscure the reef wall from view.
 Glassfish are equally numerous, as are gold-striped fuseliers and yellow tail barracuda.
 Trevally dart into shoals of bait fish that move as one, safety in numbers their only defence.
 Large flutemouths stalk their prey and titan (giant) triggerfish guard their territory.

 Striped soldier fish and squirrel fish congregate together in the many cracks and crevices, and barrel sponges dominate the seabed with common lion fish sheltering from the currents inside the rims.
 The number of bearded and humpback scorpionfish on the wall make touching anything a risky business.
 These poisonous fish are prevalent most places in the Mergui Archipelago but there numbers are highest here.
 False stonefish can also be spotted here.
 Several grouper species such as white-lined and blue-lined grouper are common as are wrasse and leatherjackets.
 Freckled porcupine fish hide in the crevices.